THE CHINESE YUAN: WHAT TRADERS SHOULD KNOW ABOUT CHINA’S CURRENCY

 Policies are normally developed in the political center and then applied in the active markets such as Shanghai and Hong Kong.
 This is why China introduced the Shanghai-Hong Kong Stock Connect, a trading link allows overseas investors to purchase Yuan-denominated stocks in China.

-Look for CNH trading ideas?
-Read the latest CNH weekly forecast report.
+- For Yuan trading ideas and technical analysis, view the latest CNH weekly forecast report.

 -- Written by Renee Mu, DailyFX Research Team